Neptune Blog

 %load_ext tensorboard

-In the event that you want to reload the TensorBoard extension, the command below will do the magic — no pun intended.
+If you need to reload the extension, the command below will do the magic — no pun intended:

 %reload_ext tensorboard